mapzen/metroextractor-cities/README.md

 Pull Requests
 -------------
 - update cities.json and submit a pull request.
-- it is not necessary to update cities.geojson.
-This will be generated automatically after your pull request is merged.
+- it is not necessary to update cities.geojson, as it will be generated automatically after your pull request is merged.

 License and Authors
 -------------------